-About the author With over 20 years of nutrition and marketing experience, Jennifer Arthur leads Leatherhead Food Research's Nutrition and Product Development teams providing integrated solutions for members and clients.
-A nutritionist and marketer by training, Jenny specialises in developing and implementing nutrition and health strategies for the food industry.
-Jenny has a broad range of industry expertise, working for a range of private sector companies before managing the Department of Health's Nutrition programme.
-After completing an MSc in Public Health Nutrition, Jenny worked for Marks & Spencer as their Health and Wellbeing Marketer before becoming the Company Nutritionist.
-Immediately prior to joining Leatherhead Food Research in 2014, Jenny ran her own Marketing and Nutrition Consultancy developing health and nutrition strategies for a range of clients including retailers and food manufacturers.
+About the author Karen Burgos is a Principal Scientist at Leatherhead Food Research and has comprehensive knowledge in product development; from ideation to product launch.
+Currently, she provides NPD consultancy, focussing on the area of functional beverages, to a wide range of food industry clients.
+Karen joined Leatherhead Food Research in 2014 and has a MSc degree in Engineering (Biotechnology) awarded by Lund University, Sweden.
 References M. Rosaria Corbo, A. Bevilacqua, L. Petruzzi, F Pio Casanova and M. Sinigaglia (2014) Functional Beverages: The emerging side of functional foods (Commercial trends, research and health implications).
 Comprehensive Reviews in Food Science and Food Safety, 13: 1192-1206.
 D. Barclay (1998) Food and Nutrition Bulletin.
 The United Nations University, Vol. 19, No. 2.
 M. Lipp (2012) Beverages at the forefront of innovation in booming functional food market.
 Food Safety Magazine, June/July.